RyanTDL/tp/docs/UserGuide.md

 Manage a personalised list of your favourite foods and activities.
 - `food`: Add a food option to your favourites list.
 - `activity`: Add an activity to your favourites list.
-- `find`: Search your favourites list for specific entries.
 - `favourites`: List all entries in your current favourites list.
 - `delete`: Remove an entry from your favourites list based on its entry number.